-Also acknowledges that, despite this progress, the environmental benefits from aircraft technologies, operational improvements and sustainable alternative fuels may not deliver sufficient CO2 emissions reductions to address the growth of international air traffic, in time to achieve the global aspirational goal of keeping the global net CO2 emissions from international aviation from 2020 at the same level; {Recognition of not achieving CNG 2020 by non-MBM measures}
+Also acknowledges that, despite this progress, the environmental benefits from aircraft technologies, operational improvements and sustainable alternative fuels may not deliver sufficient CO2 emissions reductions to address the growth of international air traffic, in time to achieve the global aspirational goal of keeping the global net CO2 emissions from international aviation from 2020 at the same level; {Recognition of not achieving CNG 2020 }

-Emphasizes the role of a GMBM scheme to complement a broader package of measures to achieve the global aspirational goal, without imposing inappropriate economic burden on international aviation; {Complementary role of GMBM to achieve CNG 2020}
+Emphasizes the role of a GMBM scheme to complement a broader package of measures to achieve the global aspirational goals, without imposing inappropriate economic burden on international aviation; {Complementary role of GMBM }

-Decides to the implement a GMBM scheme in the form of the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) to address any annual increase in total CO2 emissions from international civil aviation (i.e. civil aviation flights that depart in one country and arrive in a different country) above the 2020 levels, taking into account special circumstances and respective capabilities; {GMBM is Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)}
+Decides to evaluate the implementation of a GMBM scheme in the form of the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) as one of the possible options to address any annual increase in total CO2 emissions from international civil aviation (i.e. civil aviation flights that depart in one country and arrive in a different country) above the 2020 levels, taking into account special circumstances and respective capabilities; {GMBM is Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA)}

-4.bis Determines that the CORSIA to be market-based measure applying to CO2 emissions from international aviation; {No duplicative application of MBMs beyond CORSIA}.
+4.bis Determines that the CORSIA or any other scheme decided by the Assembly to be the only market-based measure applying to CO2 emissions from international aviation after evaluation period; {No duplicative application of MBMs beyond CORSIA}.

 Requests the Council to continue to ensure all efforts to make further progress on aircraft technologies, operational improvements and sustainable alternative fuels be taken by Member States and reflected in their action plans to address CO2 emissions from international aviation, and to monitor and report the progress on implementation of action plans, and that a methodology should be developed to ensure that an operator’s offsetting requirements under the scheme in a given year can be reduced through the use of sustainable alternative fuels, so that all elements of the basket of measures are reflected; {Further progress on non-MBM measures}

 Acknowledges special circumstances and respective capabilities of States, in particular developing States, in terms of vulnerability to the impacts of climate change, economic development levels, and contributions to international aviation emissions, among other things, while minimizing market distortion; {Recognition of special circumstances of States} – Support Differentiation

-Decides the use of a phased implementation for the CORSIA to accommodate the special circumstances and respective capabilities of States, in particular developing States, while minimizing market distortion, as follows: {Phased implementation} – Support Differentiation
+Decides the use of a phased implementation for the CORSIA to accommodate the special circumstances and respective capabilities of Member States, in particular developing Member States, while minimizing market distortion, as follows: {Phased implementation} – Support Differentiation

+The pilot phase applies from 2021 to 2023 and the first implementation phase from 2024 to 2026.

+Member States will participate in pilot phase and first implementation phase on a voluntary basis, with provisions for opt-in and opt-out options

-first implementation phase applies from 2021 to States that are not included in the provisions above are strongly encouraged to voluntarily participate in the scheme;
+All member States are strongly encouraged to voluntarily participate in the scheme, recognizing that the developed States will take the lead. {Voluntary participation}

-The Council to conduct the evaluation and present recommendations for consideration by the 42nd Assembly
+The Council to conduct the evaluation of the pilot phase and present recommendations for consideration to the 41st Assembly session in 2022.
+Similarly the Council will conduct evaluation of the first implementation phase and present recommendations for consideration by the 42nd Assembly in 2025.

-Second implementation phase phase;

-the CORSIA does not apply to States which are classified as the Least Developed Countries (LDCs), Small Island Developing States (SIDS) or Landlocked Developing Countries (LLDCs); {Exemptions of LDCs, SIDS and LLDCs};
+Second implementation phase applies from 2027 to 2035 to all States other than the Least Developed Countries (LDCs), Small Island Developing States (SIDS) or Landlocked Developing Countries (LLDCs) and other countries to be exempted based on ‘de mminimus’ criteria, which will be determined following an evaluation of the pilot phase and first implementation phase.

 Decides that the CORSIA shall apply to all aircraft operators on the same routes between States with a view to minimizing market distortion, as follows: